jakeyShakey/voluntiera_landing/README.md

    yarn install
    ```

+3. Configure env

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    # or
    yarn dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Project Structure